jennybeaudin/step-up-it/projects.md

 ## Project 2: Site Layout

-Students will design a basic website layout and produce it using HTML/CSS.
+Students will build a basic website layout and produce it using HTML/CSS.
 This project is designed to familiarize students with CSS layout properties such as floating/clearing and positioning.